• Vital Shift

 Mention ‘longevity’ at a dinner party and watch the room divide: half the guests roll their eyes while the other half check their continuous glucose monitors.
 It conjures images of Silicon Valley bros treating Metformin like breath mints—another optimization fetish for the privileged and paranoid.

-A few weeks ago, a mentor of mine—an impressively healthy 78-year-old physician—asked me a question that stuck:
+A few weeks ago, mentor of mine, impressively healthy 78-year-old physician, asked me a provoking question:

 My thoughts on longevity.